12 Steps to Be More Social if You’re a Shy Person

 Now, this is not a replacement for face-to-face social interaction.
 However, using social media is a good way to start talking to the people that you’re interested in.
 You can also find and talk to people that you have things in common with.

 For instance, let’s say you love gardening.
 Join an online group that focuses on gardening and get to know the people in it.
 Not only can you build relationships by doing this, you can also learn some new techniques for your hobby.
+If you're looking to meet new people, here are some hobbies that can widen your social circle.
+And here's a list of hobbies introverts might like.

 #8.
 Be prepared with icebreaker topics or stories.